 - SOC 3 — Publicly available report similar to SOC 2, but made for a non-technical audience and not as detailed.

 It’s common for businesses to request a SOC 2 audit prior to working with an IT vendor that will be handling sensitive information or company data.
 This audit can help identify potential risks and data security gaps in the vendor’s internal processes.

 Another vendor assessment scenario would evaluate vendors for industry or government compliance.
 GDPR, HIPAA, and CCPA are all common examples in this category.

 For example, let’s say your business is bound by GDPR standards imposed by the European Union for customer data.
 There are clearly defined rules explaining how you can and can’t store customer data and personal identifiers.

 If you’re working with a vendor to outsource your servers or data center, you need to ensure that the vendor in question is taking the necessary steps to protect your customer information.
 Otherwise, your company could be on the hook for hefty fines and penalties for GDPR non-compliance.

 How to Get Started With Vendor Assessment

 The vendor assessment process can feel a bit intimidating, especially if you’ve never been through it before.
-By following the tactical steps described below, it will make your life much easier as you get started with your first vendor assessment.
+Following the tactical steps described below will make your life much easier as you get started with your first vendor assessment.